inform-health-informatics/emap_documentation/technical_overview/Glossary.md

 - <a id="caboodle" style="pointer-events: none"><span style="color:black"><b>Caboodle</b></span></a>

-	Database within the hospital, which is used for reporting purposes.
+	Database used by [EPIC](#epic) for reporting purposes.
 Updated every 24 hours with the data available through live streams.
-More recent than [Clarity](#clarity), another reporting database.
+More processing makes data more readable than [Clarity](#clarity), another reporting database.

 - <a id="Chronicles" style="pointer-events: none"><span style="color:black"><b>Chronicles</b></span></a>

 	The live data store of the running [Epic application](#epic).
 Live chronicles is the data you interact with when using Epic.
-Backup data of the live data is available through [Shadow-Chronicles](#shadowchron).
+A second copy of the live data is available through [Shadow-Chronicles](#shadowchron).
 - <a id="clarity" style="pointer-events: none"><span style="color:black"><b> Clarity </b></span></a>

-	One of the databases accumulating hospital information for the purpose of reporting.
+	Database used by [EPIC](#epic) the purpose of reporting.
 Updated every 24 hours.
 Holds data that is otherwise not available through any of the other databases, e.g. [Caboodle](#caboodle).
 - <a id="csn" style="pointer-events: none"><span style="color:black"><b> CSN </b></span></a>

-	Contact Serial Number, assigned to patients arriving in the hospital.
+	The Contact Serial Number, assigned to a patient on arrival at the hospital, is related to a particular visit.
+Within [EPIC}(#epic) many interactons are related to the patient via the CSN.
 Note though that not every patient is assigned a CSN.
-All the information relevant to a patient is available through the CSN or [MRN](#mrn) of a patient.
+Information relevant to a patient is available through the CSN or [MRN](#mrn) of a patient.

 - <b>Continuous integration</b>

-	When working as a team of software developers, each developer works on their own copy of the code.
-However, with continuous integration, the several copies of code are merged several times a day.
+	An automated test pipeline that runs test code utoatically when code is committed to a repository.

 - <b>CRIU</b>

-	not sure what that is ? checkpoint storage for safe return after crash?
+	Clinical Research Informatics Unit.

+	A group within the Trust who work on trying to develop the research capability of the hospital.

 ## D

 - <b>Debugging</b>